SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

 1. Why do we need compression

    Compression is widely used in disk-based DBMSs.
 Because disk I/O is (almost) always the main bottleneck.
-More CPU reousrces needed since compression and decompression are CPU bound, but most cases, CPU is much faster than the disk.
+More CPU resources needed since compression and decompression are CPU bound, but most cases, CPU is much faster than the disk.

    > For in-memory databases, they don't have that bottleneck but also wants to